pingfu/pingfu.github.io/_posts/2014-08-18-server-room-build-part-3.md

   <figcaption>BT OpenReach FSP150CP NTE, labelled 21cn, lit on a yellow patch lead</figcaption>
 </figure>

 The fibre tray is installed and so is the BT OpenReach NTE.
 A 100Mbit circuit is run in on a 100Mbit bearer: a Virgin Media line delivered on a BT tail.
-The line presents PI space, advertising via BGP a route to a /21 network (2048 IP addresses).
+The line presents Provider-Independent (PI) IP space, advertising via BGP a route to a /21 network (2048 IP addresses).

 ---